Kamilcuk/nomad-tools/README.md

 I decided I want to have advanced filtering, where given a job name and node name some tool automatically finds an allocation and task to copy from.

-Given a system job promtail running on all machines, `nomadtools taskexec -j promtail -n host1 bash -l` will drop into a bash shell inside promtail job allocation running on host1.
+Given a system job promtail running on all machines, `nomadtools task -j promtail -n host1 exec bash -l` will drop into a bash shell inside promtail job allocation running on host1.

 This tool can be used to get a shell to the chosen allocation.

-Shell completion works.
+Subcommands:
+  - `exec`   Execute a command inside the allocation
+  - `json`   Output found allocations and task names in json form
+  - `path`   Output in the form properly escaped for use with nomadtools cp
+  - `xargs`  Output in the form -task <task> <allocid> that is usable with xargs nomad alloc

 ## `nodenametoid` - convert node name to id